Enlargement of the eurozone: Denmark

 Denmark has pegged its krone to the euro at €1 = DKK 7.46038 ± 2.25% through the ERM II since it replaced the original ERM on 1 January 1999.
 During negotiations of the Maastricht Treaty of 1992, Denmark secured a protocol which gave it the right to decide if and when they would join the euro.
 Denmark subsequently notified the Council of the European Communities of their decision to opt out of the euro.
 This was done in response to the Maastricht Treaty having been rejected by the Danish people in a referendum earlier that year.
 As a result of the changes, the treaty was ratified in a subsequent referendum held in 1993.
 On 28 September 2000, a euro referendum was held in Denmark resulting in a 53.2% vote against the government's proposal to join the euro.

+Although the referendum rejected adopting the euro, the country as an ERM-II member still follows the policies set forth in the EMU; meaning that Denmark policy wise aspires to meet all economic convergence criteria needed to adopt the euro, while deliberately failing only to meet the fifth legislation criteria - in full accordance with its treaty opt-out from eurozone membership.

 Since 2007, the Danish government has discussed holding another referendum on euro adoption.
-However the political and financial uncertainty due to the European government-debt crisis led this to be postponed.
-Opinion polls, which had generally favoured euro adoption from 2002 to 2010, showed a rapid decline in support during the height of the EU debt crisis, reaching a low in May 2012 with 26% in favour towards 67% against while 7% were in doubt.
+Prime Minister Lars Løkke Rasmussen contemplated but never held a second euro referendum, both in 2009 and 2011.
+However the political and financial uncertainty due to the European debt crisis led this to be postponed.

+Opinion polls, which had generally favoured euro adoption from 2002 to 2010, showed a rapid decline in support during the height of the European debt crisis, reaching a low in May 2012 with 26% in favour towards 67% against while 7% were in doubt.
+In March 2018, 29% of respondents from Denmark in a Eurobarometer opinion poll stated that they were in favour of the EMU and the euro, whereas 65% were against it, and 6% undecided.
+The exact same poll conducted in May 2024, signaled a gradual rise for supporting the euro from the previous level recorded in 2012 and 2018; with 34% now in favour, 58% against and 8% undecided.

+A second referendum to abolish the opt-out and adopt the euro is not on the 2023-2026 agenda of the current Danish government.